PeterShinners/comp/design/struct.md

 (type=#user name="X") ~user | ~group  -- Unambiguous
 ```

-## Checks and Lists Constraints
+## Guards and Lists Constraints

 Shapes can be enhanced with additional constraints.
-Checks validate that values
+Guards validate that values
 meet specific requirements beyond their base type.
 Lists specify how many values
 of a shape can appear in a sequence.
 Both can be combined to create precise type
 definitions that are reusable throughout a module.

-Checks are specified in square brackets [] after a shape.
-Each check is a pure
+Guards are specified in square brackets [] after a shape.
+Each guard is a pure
 function that validates the value.
-If any check fails, the value cannot morph to
+If any guard fails, the value cannot morph to
 that shape.
-Multiple checks can be listed together and all must pass.
+Multiple guards can be listed together and all must pass.
 Common
-checks include numeric bounds like min and max, text constraints like non-empty
+guards include numeric bounds like min and max, text constraints like non-empty
 and ascii, and pattern matching with match for regular expressions.

 List constraints use curly braces {} with syntax borrowed from regular